 This course is designed to provide students with a foundation of mathematical skills.
-Mathematics 8 consists of 5 strands of study.
-1) Number: operations with fractions, perfect squares and cubes, square and cube roots, percentages and proportional reasoning, 2) Patterns and Relations: involves solving two-step and graphing linear equations, 3) Shape and Space: Pythagorean theorem, nets, surface area and volume, 4) Statistics and Probability: independent events and 5) Financial Literacy.
+Mathematics 8 consists of five areas of study.

+- Number: operations with fractions, perfect squares and cubes, square and cube roots, percentages and proportional reasoning. - 2) Patterns and Relations: involves solving two -step and graphing linear equations. - 3) Shape and Space: Pythagorean theorem, nets, surface area and volume. - 4) Statistics and Probability: independent events. - 5) Financial Literacy.